skelouse/capstone-stock-analysis/README.md

     y_cols = 'banana'

-"On the instantiation of NetworkTuner our data is split into k many folds, and then each fold is split again into training, testing, and validation data."
+# On the instantiation of NetworkTuner our data is split
+# into k many folds, and then each fold is split again into
+# training, testing, and validation data.

     # Instantiate our NetworkTuner
     nt = NetworkTuner(